Thin knots and the Cabling Conjecture: Remaining Cases and Absolute Gradings

 \subsection{Obstructions from Absolute Gradings}

-Until now, we have primarily appealed to information carried by $\widehat{\textit{HF}}(S^3_r(K))$ as this is currently the only flavor of Heegaard Floer homology computable by immersed curves techniques.
+Until now, we have primarily appealed to information carried by $\widehat{\textit{HF}}(S^3_r(K))$ as this is the easier flavor of Heegaard Floer homology computable by immersed curves techniques.
+However, we now need to involve the absolutely, $\Q$-graded, $+$-flavor of Heegaard Floer homology to handle the remaining cases.
 When considering $S^3_r(K) = Y \# Z$ with $|H^2(Y)|=k<\infty$, we will use properties of the $d$-invariants mentioned in Section \ref{sec:background} in order to obtain a relationship between $r$, $k$, and the $V$'s associated to $K$.
 We initially settle the curious $\tau(K)=g(K)=r=3$ case, and afterwards assemble the proof of Theorem \ref{thm:main}.

 \begin{lemma} Let $K$ be a thin knot with $\tau(K)=g(K)=3$.
 Then $S^3_3(K)$ is irreducible. \end{lemma}

 \begin{proof} If $S^3_3(K)$ is reducible, it must admit an integer homology sphere connected summand $Y$ since $r=3$ is prime.
 Using the additivity of the $d$-invariants, we have